lindsaykwardell/lindsaykwardell/src/content/blog/integrate-mastodon-with-astro.md

 ![The landing page for my Mastodon microblog content on my own website](/blog/mastodon-profile-page.png)

 I then took it a step further, and created an individual page for each post.
-On sites like Twitter and Mastodon, you can link directly to a post (such as https://twitter.com/lindsaykwardell/status/1583481321330200577 or https://mastodon.social/@lindsaykwardell/109248202243508025).
+On sites like Twitter and Mastodon, you can link directly to a post.
 It made sense that if I was trying to recreate the interface of a microblog on my own site, I would want to do the same.

 This required using [Astro's dynamic routing](https://docs.astro.build/en/core-concepts/routing/#server-ssr-mode) and enabling [SSR mode](https://docs.astro.build/en/guides/server-side-rendering/), but the result is that any of my Mastodon posts can be viwed on my personal site!
 Here's the code: